ArtSabintsev/Zephyr/README.md

 Zephyr also has built in monitoring, so it can magically sync certain keys in the background as they change.

 ### Changelog
-#### 1.0.0
+#### 1.1.0
-- Initial Release, which means, there might be bugs! =p
+- `sync()` now takes a variadic parameter of type String.
+If you don't need to use it, just call `Zephyr.sync()`
+- Non-nil values for specific key synchronizations are now synced to/from iCloud
+- Added a lot more documentation
+- Cleaned up code
+- Updated README

 ### Features
 - [x] CocoaPods Support
 - [x] Syncs all your NSUserDefaults (if you wish)
 - [x] Syncs only specific keys in NSUserDefaults
-- [x] Background monitoring and synchronizes between NSUserDefaults and NSUbiquitousKeyValueStore
+- [x] Background monitoring and synchronization between NSUserDefaults and NSUbiquitousKeyValueStore

 ### Installation Instructions